DrSchimke/stream/README.md

 ## 4. License

-All contents of this package are licensed under the [MIT license].
+All contents of this package are licensed under the [MIT license](LICENSE).